UziTech/marked-multiline-table/README.md

 Cell contents across rows will be concatenated together with a newline character `\n`.
 Note that cells can only span multiple rows if they have the same column span.

+When combining row spanning with multiline cells (via continuation lines), only the first line of the cell's multiline content must end with the rowspan marker (`^`) to count as a rowspan.
+If subsequent continuation lines within that cell also end with the rowspan marker (`^`), those markers are automatically removed.
+If the first line does not end with the marker, the cell does not count as a rowspan, and any markers on continuation lines remain intact.

 #### 4.3 Table Captions & Labels

 Captions are defined by placing bracketed text `[Caption]` immediately preceding or following the table.